audunarn/ANYtimeseries/README.md

 # AnytimeSeries

 AnytimeSeries provides a PySide6-based interface for exploring and editing time-series data.
-The application integrates with the [qats](https://pypi.org/project/qats/) package and supports various file formats for loading and visualising time-series information.
+The application integrates with the bundled anyqats package and supports various file formats for loading and visualising time-series information.

 ## Installation